cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 ## Creating an Organization

-The next step is to add an organization.
+The next step is to add an organization - an environment with a shared quota of computing resources.

 * Use `cf help -a` to find the right command to create an organization.
 You can name the organization anything you want.